 Our metabolic response to food (eating food and digestion), costs the body energy in the form of calories.

 By simply eating, we are burning calories and potentially burning body fat (assuming we are eating under our total daily expenditure needs).

 The rate of energy expenditure (or thermal effect) for this metabolic process is determined by the type of food we are eating.
-Protein has been shown to burn more calories consuming it (~15-30%), than carbohydrates (~5-10%) and fats (~0-3%) (11).
+Protein has been shown to burn more calories consuming (~15-30%), than carbohydrates (~5-10%) and fats (~0-3%) (11).

 So What Does This Actually Mean?

 Eating one chicken breast before any other meal is the closest thing to a magical weight loss pill that people have been chasing for decades.
-It’s helpful mentally if I realise that whenever I eat protein, 30% is burned off simply consuming it.
+It’s helpful mentally if I realize that whenever I eat protein, 30% is burned off simply by consuming it.
 It also helps me kill off general hunger and it seems to have destroyed sugar cravings.

 How Much Protein Do I Need Each Day If I Want to Lose Body Fat?